JCGoran/coffe/README.md

 ## Documentation

 The documentation for the latest version is available [here](https://jcgoran.github.io/coffe/).
-To build the documentation, you can run `bash scripts/generate_docs.sh`.
+To build the documentation, you can run `bash scripts/generate_docs.sh`, after which the documentation will be available under `docs/`.

 ## Bug reports and feature requests